Operation Long Jump: Historiography

 British military historian Nigel West wrote about the plot in the book Historical Dictionary of World War II Intelligence.
 He stated that following the arrest in August 1943 of Franz Meyer, a German resident in Iran, only remnants of a German spy network remained.
 Between 22 and 27 November, six groups of parachutists under the command of a Rudolf von Holten-Pflug were dropped near Qom and another eight groups, 60 people in all, under the command of a Vladimir Shkvarev, were dropped near Kazvin.
 The NKVD quickly arrested the teams led by Shkvarev.
 Further units were led by SD agents Lothar Schollhorn and Winifred Oberg, but they did not suspect the Soviets knew about them because of Meyer.
 Stalin offered to let Roosevelt and Churchill stay in the Soviet embassy during the conference.
 However, Roosevelt insisted on staying at the US embassy on the other side of the city, but the planned ambush of the Big Three was disrupted because the British arrested Holten-Pflug and his group on the night of 31 November [this date is incorrect; there is no Nov.
 31].
 On 2 December, six more German agents, who had been betrayed by double agent Ernst Merser, were arrested.

 In his detailed monograph Espionage and Counterintelligence in Occupied Persia (Iran), Anglo-Canadian intelligence historian Adrian O'Sullivan has thoroughly reviewed the primary sources and secondary literature on Operation Long Jump and has placed the alleged plot squarely in the context of Allied security operations around the time of the Tehran Conference.
 O'Sullivan claims to have debunked the perpetuation of the myth in recent years by the KGB and the Putin-era intelligence services.

 The novel Stormtroop Edelweiss - Valley of the Assassins, by Charles Whiting (writing as Leo Kessler), presents a heavily fictionalized version of Operation Long Jump, substituting a unit of elite German mountain troops for Skorzeny and his party.

 Several English-language publications have addressed the plot.
-Book-length publications include Operation Long Jump (2015) by Bill Yenne and Night of the Assassins (2020) by Pulitzer-winning author and journalist Howard Blum.
+Book-length publications include Operation Long Jump (2015) by Bill Yenne and Night of the Assassins (2020) by journalist Howard Blum.

 Stanley Lovell, Director of Research for the OSS, devoted an entire chapter of his 1963 memoir Of Spies and Stratagems to a very similar story.
-According to Lovell: OSS agent "C-12" was sent undercover into backwoods Iran.
+According to Lovell: OSS agent "C-12" was sent undercover into Iran.
 When a German commando team parachuted into the area, "C-12" got himself hired as their guide and translator.
 He escorted them to Tehran, where they planted explosives under a street used by Churchill and Roosevelt.
 Then he turned them in.
 Lovell admitted he had no official knowledge of this.